-Curriculum Leader: Mr D Wooldridge
+Curriculum Leader: Mr D. Allen

 The subject is taught by an enthusiastic group of teachers who have a wide variety of analytical, design and making skills, including traditional hand skills, and computer-based skills, meaning that students are well-informed when making their chosen outcomes.

 Pupils spend two hours per week studying Design and Technology, focusing on the key skills of investigation, designing, making and evaluating.